Multiqubit Rydberg Gates for Quantum Error Correction: Multiqubit Rydberg Gates

 State-of-the-art neutral-atom quantum computing setups~\cite{henriet2020quantum, morgado_2021_quantum} consider qubits encoded in two low-lying electronic states of the atoms.
 Temporarily exciting atoms to a Rydberg state $\ket{r}$ allows one to realize two- and multiqubit gates due to strong van der Waals interactions between highly excited atoms~\cite{jaksch2000fast, saffman_2010_quantum, saffman_2016_quantum}.
 Transitions between the atomic states $\ket{1}$ and $\ket{r}$ are driven by a laser with detuning $\Delta(t)$ and complex Rabi frequency $\Omega(t) = |\Omega(t)|e^{i \xi(t)}$.
 A laser illuminating $N$ atoms homogeneously realizes the Hamiltonian

 where $V_{ij}$ denotes the van der Waals interaction between the atoms $i$ and $j$, whose precise value depends on the atomic details.
 In general, it decays with increasing distance $d$ between the two atoms as $1/d^6$.
+Two-photon Rydberg excitations can also be described by Eq.~\eqref{eq:Hamiltonian}; $\Omega(t)$ and $\Delta(t)$ then correspond to the effective two-photon Rabi frequency and two-photon detuning, respectively.

-Two- or multiqubit quantum gates are then implemented by laser pulses, i.e.,~variations in time of the Rabi frequency and possibly also the detuning.
+Two- or multiqubit quantum gates are implemented by laser pulses, i.e.,~variations in time of the Rabi frequency and possibly also the detuning.
 The pulse temporarily excites atoms to Rydberg states and eventually brings all populations back to the computational space.
 For simplicity, we consider pulses with a fixed Rabi frequency amplitude $|\Omega(t)| = \Omega_0$ for the entire pulse duration $T$.
 This is not a severe restriction, as we study fast, strongly non-adiabatic pulses in this paper.
 The quantity $\Omega_0$ sets a natural scale for quantifying times and frequencies.
 In an experiment, the laser power and, thus, the Rabi frequency amplitude would be ramped up and down smoothly at the beginning and the end of the pulse, respectively.
 Pulse optimizations can just as well be performed for time-dependent Rabi frequency profiles, which our software also supports.
 One may choose to set the detuning to zero and vary only the laser phase in time.
 Alternatively, one can fix the laser phase to be zero and implement a time-dependent detuning.
-This is possible because a pulse A described by $\xi_{\mathrm{A}}(t)$ and $\Delta_{\mathrm{A}}(t) = 0$ can be shown to implement the same gate as a pulse B with $\xi_{\mathrm{B}}(t) = 0$ and $\Delta_{\mathrm{B}}(t) = \frac{d\xi_{\mathrm{A}}(t)}{dt}$.
+This is possible because a pulse A described by $\xi_{\mathrm{A}}(t)$ and $\Delta_{\mathrm{A}}(t) = 0$ can be shown to implement the same gate as a pulse B with $\xi_{\mathrm{B}}(t) = 0$ and $\Delta_{\mathrm{B}}(t) = -\frac{d\xi_{\mathrm{A}}(t)}{dt}$.
 This can be derived from a time-dependent unitary transformation of the Hamiltonian~\eqref{eq:Hamiltonian}.

 A laser pulse described by the Hamiltonian in Eq.~\eqref{eq:Hamiltonian} does not affect the qubit states $\ket{0_i}$.
 Therefore, the Hamiltonian exhibits a block-diagonal structure with one block for each computational basis state $\ket{\{0,1\}^N}$.
 The types of gates a Rydberg pulse can realize are thus gates that imprint phases onto each computational basis state.
 Depending on the atomic geometry and hence the interactions present between the atoms, some of the Hamiltonian's blocks are equivalent and thus pick up the same phase.
 This also implies that an atomic geometry that is not symmetric under the exchange of any two atoms allows one to implement gates that are not completely symmetric, even though the very same global laser field illuminates all atoms, with no individual addressing~\cite{stein2025multitarget, kazemi2025multiqubit}.
 Figure~\ref{fig:Rydberg_gate_circuit_3} shows a parameterization for all possible multiqubit Rydberg gates on three atoms arranged in an isosceles triangle.
 We define an $n$-qubit-controlled $\mathrm{Z}( \alpha )$ gate as